maigbodi/laptop/README.md

 ## Laptop Script

 1. Open the Terminal application.
-2. Run the following install scripts, one after the other:
+2. Run the following install scripts, one after the other.
+If promted to install Xcode Command Line tools, do so then rerun the script that you attempted.

 ```shell
 cd ~; rm -rf ./laptop;